wp-plugins/hyperlinkpopup/readme.txt

 \
 == Description ==\
 \
-\pard\pardeftab720\ql\qnatural
-\cf0 To open hyperlinks as a popup.
-Advantage of using this plugin is not to focus from parent page, more like a preview of the link.\
+To open hyperlinks as a popup.
+Advantage of using this plugin is not to focus from parent page, more like a preview/demo of the link.\
-\pard\pardeftab720\ql\qnatural
-\cf0 \
+\
 == Installation ==\
 \
 This section describes how to install the plugin and get it working.\